DaDeCar/Shot-type-for-Ads-DD/README.md

-To solve the project we used two models:
+Finally, to solve the project we used two models:

  a.
 CNN 2D + RNN